zertico/apidoc/source/index.md

 # Manager Company Profile

-When logged in, the manager can access his own profile, it allows him to create, update and show information about himself.
+When logged in, the manager can access his own profile.
+This access allows him to create, update and show information about himself.

 ## Create